-- Like EEM, EFA also spurted higher.
+- Like MDY, EFA rallied out of its consolidation channel and is holding that level but failed at previous resistance.

-- Like EEM, a buy signal has been triggered and is back to EXTREMELY overbought.
+- Like EEM, a the "buy signal" and market are both EXTREMELY overbought.

 - Be patient for now and wait for a confirmed breakout before adding exposure, and again, watch the U.S. Dollar for important clues.

 - Short-Term Positioning: Neutral

 - Last Week: No position

-- o This Week: No position.
+- This Week: No position.

 - Stop-loss was violated at \$64

 - Long-Term Positioning: Neutral